 Staying at least two nights in one location is imperative when traveling as a family.
 It allows everyone to come back to the room and rest whenever you need.
 It may even allow the kids to get to know other children in the house or time to play with the family dog.

 You may also want to consider a self-catering cottage, which allows you to cook your own meals, decide when to get up and go to bed, and give your kids a helpful routine.

+Looking for a place to eat out with picky little eaters may seem daunting at first, but you can always find fish and chips or a toasted special (toasted ham and cheese) available at a local pub.
 Don’t be put off by the word “pub”.
 Most are family friendly (especially during in the day and early evening), and provide delicious lunches and dinners.
 You can always pop your head in first and then decide if it is good fit for you and your family.

-Traveling with the Elderly
+Traveling with the Mom, Dad, Grandma or Grandpa

 If you are traveling with an older adult to Ireland, you may need to make special arrangements for their safety and enjoyment as well as your own.